-- 31.6.4 International students may also discuss the matter with the International Student Adviser in an attempt to resolve the matter informally. - 31.6.5 Research students should normally discuss the matter with the Graduate School Administrator before submitting a formal complaint.
+- 29.6.5 International students may also discuss the matter with the International Student Adviser in an attempt to resolve the matter informally. - 29.6.6 Research students should normally discuss the matter with the Graduate School Administrator before submitting a formal complaint.

-31.7 Formal Consideration of a Complaint (Stage 1)
+29.7 Formal Consideration of a Complaint (Stage 1)

-- 31.7.1 If a complainant remains dissatisfied after making a reasonable attempt to resolve the complaint through an informal process he/she shall have the right to invoke the formal procedure described below. - 31.7.2 The complainant may be represented or advised by the Students' Representative Council or by any other formally appointed representative.
+- 29.7.1 If a complainant remains dissatisfied after making a reasonable attempt to resolve the complaint through an informal process he/she shall have the right to invoke the formal procedure described below. - 29.7.2 The complainant may be represented or advised by the Students' Representative Council or by any other formally appointed representative.
 It is expected that the complainant will attend in person any meeting concerning the investigation of the complaint.
-(See section 31.9 below which states the University policy with regard to expenses incurred by a complainant.) - 31.7.3 Where the complaint is against a student, the student complained against may be represented by the Students' Representative Council or by any other appointed representative. - 31.7.4 Where the complaint is against a member of staff, the member of staff may be represented by a Union official or any other representative. - 31.7.5 The details of the complaint shall be set out on the Complaint Form (Stage 1).
+(See section 29.9 below which states the University policy with regard to expenses incurred by a complainant.) - 29.7.3 Where the complaint is against a student, the student complained against may be represented by the Students' Representative Council or by any other appointed representative. - 29.7.4 Where the complaint is against a member of staff, the member of staff may be represented by a Union official or any other representative. - 29.7.5 The details of the complaint shall be set out on the Complaint Form (Stage 1).
 The name and address of any representative appointed by the complainant shall be stated.
 The complaint shall be submitted to the senior member of staff responsible for provision in the area of the complaint.
-If the complaint is against that senior member of staff, the complaint shall be submitted to the person next in seniority in the management structure - 31.7.6 The general categories of complaints are listed below with the appropriate website to assist with the identification of the senior member of staff:
+If the complaint is against that senior member of staff, the complaint shall be submitted to the person next in seniority in the management structure - 29.7.6 The general categories of complaints are listed below with the appropriate website to assist with the identification of the senior member of staff:

-The quality of a programme of study in terms of its content or its delivery:
+The quality of a programme of study in terms of its content or its delivery www.gla.ac.uk/departments/index.html